tedchain/tedchain-overview/README.md

 * Use Websockets to communicate with other nodes (P2P)
 * Super simple "protocols" in P2P communication
 * Data is not persisted in nodes
-* No proof-of-work or proof-of-stake: a block can be added to the blockchain without competition
+* No proof-of-work or proof-of-stake: a block can be added to the blockchain without competition.

 ![alt tag](tedchain_blockchain.png)